quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part23_On-policy_Contr.md

 #### Parameters' Effects on Learning Rate
-The effects of learning rate \( \alpha \) and \( n \) on the early performance of semi-gradient n-step Sarsa with tile-coding function approximation were studied.
-The results indicated that an intermediate level of bootstrapping (e.g., \( n = 4 \)) performed best.
+The effects of learning rate $\alpha $ and$n $ on the early performance of semi-gradient n-step Sarsa with tile-coding function approximation were studied.
+The results indicated that an intermediate level of bootstrapping (e.g.,$ n = 4$) performed best.

-:p What did the study reveal about the effects of learning rate \( \alpha \) and \( n \) on early performance?
+:p What did the study reveal about the effects of learning rate $\alpha $ and$n$ on early performance?
 ??x
-The study revealed that the choice of \( \alpha \) and \( n \) had significant effects on the early performance of semi-gradient n-step Sarsa with tile-coding function approximation.
-Specifically, an intermediate level of bootstrapping (e.g., \( n = 4 \)) generally outperformed other values.
+The study revealed that the choice of $\alpha $ and$n $ had significant effects on the early performance of semi-gradient n-step Sarsa with tile-coding function approximation.
+Specifically, an intermediate level of bootstrapping (e.g.,$ n = 4$) generally outperformed other values.

-The results showed that higher standard errors were observed at large \( n \) compared to small \( n \).
-This is likely because larger \( n \) values could introduce more variance in the estimates, making it harder for the algorithm to converge to a good solution early on.
+The results showed that higher standard errors were observed at large $n $ compared to small$n $.
+This is likely because larger$ n$ values could introduce more variance in the estimates, making it harder for the algorithm to converge to a good solution early on.

 x??